okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 ### Configure your app

-The app uses information from the Okta integration that you created earlier to configure communication with the API: redirect URI, post logout redirect URI, client ID, and issuer.
+The app uses information from the Okta integration that you created earlier to communicate with the API:

+* Redirect URI
+* Post logout redirect URI
+* Client ID
+* Issuer

 <StackSnippet snippet="configmid" />